Please indulge me. I want to tell a story – of course, about myself.

 He grabbed my hand pulling me closer, and said, “Merci”, but he would prefer that I visit him again than have a book about my hometown.
 I saw such honest sincerity in his eyes.
 We had connected despite language, generational, and cultural gaps.

 When I opened the door to leave, a crowd looked up at me.
 Apparently, my loud butchering of French had attracted many at the nursing home.
-All the faces smiled at me.
-They parted their walkers out of the way and let me leave.
+All the faces were smiling.
+They parted their walkers out of the way and let me pass.
 Some patted me gently on my back.

 Success in business or life should always feel like I did that day leaving the nursing home.